wardoflores/Discord-API/README.md

 First API application for Python, adding more features over time.

+Hosted using Heroku, `Procfile` file and `joey-discord` file is used for Heroku app.

 # Usage

 make a `secret.py` file in the root directory and add your `TOKEN` variable assigned to `client.run('')` with your API key as it's parameter.